weaversa/cryptol-course/labs/SAW/SAW.md

 Given a contract and a type this function outputs a tuple `(var, ptr)` where `var` is a fresh symbolic variable of the given type and `ptr` is a pointer pointing to this variable.
-We give optional arguments to name the fresh symbolic variable and to force read only pointer constraints.
+We give optional arguments to name the fresh symbolic variable and to assert read-only pointer constraints.

 To see this in action, let's rewrite our previous contract: